Well, does it? If you adhere to the common advice from WiseGEEK then we must answer in the affirmative.

 The logic plays out like this – if you water your plants in the morning then they will have time to dry out before nightfall.
-For at evening, once the sun has set, plants are unable to deal with water around their roots and become susceptible to all manner of fungal diseases.
+For at evening, once the sun has set, plants are unable to deal with water around their roots.
+They become susceptible to all manner of fungal diseases.
 Really?

 Let’s chew through this one a little more before we swallow it hollus-bollus.

 Does it matter – Evening vs Morning Watering?

 Now, if this were a true statement then shouldn’t we be covering our plants when it rains during the night?
 And, how many of us gardeners have had plants wilt and die from fungal root diseases after enduring months of rainy days and evenings?
 I’ll hazard a guess at none.